eslint/rfcs/designs/2024-baseline-support/README.md

    used.
 Be sure to define any new terms in this section.
 -->

-To keep track of the all the violations that we would like to suppress, we are storing these into a separate file; A JSON file containing the number of errors that must be ignored for each rule in each file.
+We are storing all the violations that we would like to suppress into a separate file.
+This file is a JSON file containing the number of errors that must be ignored for each rule in each file.
 By design, no violations are suppressed - in other words, this feature doesn't affect existing or new projects, unless the developers explicitly suppress one or more violations.

 ### File format

-The JSON file includes details about the file where the violations found, the rule name and the number of violations.
+The JSON file includes details about the file where the violations are found, the rule name and the number of violations.
 As an example, the following indicates that the file `"src/app/components/foobar/foobar.component.ts"` has one violation for the rule `@typescript-eslint/no-explicit-any` that we want to suppress.
 All paths are relative to CWD, for portability reasons.

 ```
 {